zulip/zulip/docs/translating/spanish.md

-# Spanish Translation Style Guide
+# Spanish translation style guide

 Use informal Spanish for translation: